zllu2/iMSA_577/quiz/module1.md

   - Answer: sklearn.model_selection
   - Choices: sklearn.preprocessing; sklearn.encoding; sklearn.model_selection

 - Question 5.2: A dataset has 100 rows.
 Use train_test_split to split the dataset with test_size=0.3.
-How many rows there are in the training dataset?
+How many rows are there in the training dataset?
     - Type: Multiple Choice (Single Correct Answer)
     - Answer: 70
     - Choices: 70; 30; 100

 - Question 5.3: A dataset has 100 rows.
 Use train_test_split to split the dataset with test_size=0.3.
-How many rows there are in the testing dataset?
+How many rows are there in the testing dataset?
     - Type: Multiple Choice (Single Correct Answer)
-    - Answer: 70
+    - Answer: 30
     - Choices: 70; 30; 100

-- Question 6.1: Which module is StandardScaler imported from?
+- Question 6.1: From which module is StandardScaler imported?
   - Type: Multiple Choice (Single Correct Answer)
   - Answer: sklearn.preprocessing
   - Choices: sklearn.preprocessing; sklearn.encoding; sklearn.model_selection